 Here are the steps to send cards:

-Package your cards.
+4. Package your cards.
 Please do not send your cards in "screw down" type holders.
-We strongly suggest placing the card in a penney sleeve and then into a semi-rigid holder.
+We strongly suggest placing the card in a penny sleeve and then into a semi-rigid holder.
 This will provide the optimum protection for your card while it is in transit to Beckett Grading Services.

 Our Guarantee: Beckett Grading Services will provide collectors with the finest, most thorough, consistent and accurate grading efforts available in the industry.
 Disputed grades on cards are limited to typographical errors on the label (i.e., the wrong set name).

 Turnaround Time: This is the time in which the cards are in our possession at the Beckett Grading Services facility (time in transit, weekends and holidays are excluded) and begin the first business day after your order is received.
-Failure to meet our deadlines will result in a customer refund.
+A list of Beckett closings and holidays can be found at www.beckett.com/grading.
+Estimated deadline dates are valid on full priced, premium service levels only and is not valid with any orders containing discounts or promotions.

 Beckett shall not be deemed to be in default of or to have breached any provision of this guarantee as a result of any delay, failure in performance or interruption of the Services, resulting directly or indirectly from acts of God, acts of civil or military authority, civil disturbance, war, fire, floods, epidemics, quarantine restrictions, strikes, freight embargoes, transportation contingencies, shortages of facilities, fuel, energy, labor or materials, or laws, regulations, acts or order of any government agency or official thereof, other catastrophes, delays of subcontractors or suppliers arising from unforeseeable causes beyond the control and without the fault or negligence of either the Contractor or the subcontractors or suppliers, or any other circumstances beyond Provider's reasonable control.
 In the event of any such delay or failure, the parties shall defer performance of the Services to a date and time mutually agreeable.